IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

       A PEP exposes a NETCONF interface {{!RFC6241}} to an SDN controller.

-   {{arch}} provides the overall architecture and procedure for policy- based access control management.
+   {{arch}} provides the overall architecture and procedure for policy-based access control management.

 ~~~~
                                          .------------.